mattangebert/git-learning/README.md

 -  r, reword = use commit, but edit the commit message
 -  e, edit = use commit, but stop for amending
 -  s, squash = use commit, but meld into previous commit
--  f, fixup = like "squash", but discard this commit's log message
+-  f, fixup = like "squash", but discard this commits log message
 -  x, exec = run command (the rest of the line) using shell

-In the folder Exercise_05 are a few files and multible commits.
+In the folder Exercise_05 are a few files and multiple commits.
 - Checkout the branch Exercise_05 ``git checkout Exercise_05``
 - Use interactive rebase to correct the commits flagged with [EXE_5]